-The Stewardship Council used a formal multi-step process to solicit and select organizations interested in becoming a conservation easement holder at the Manzanita Lake planning unit.
-Commencing in 2005, the Stewardship Council engaged in a robust public outreach process to solicit interest from eligible entities in receiving fee donations or holding conservation easements on PG&E Watershed Lands.
-Numerous meetings were held throughout the Watershed Lands with interested organizations and other stakeholders.

-The formal solicitation and selection process consisted of the following key steps:
+The Stewardship Council used a formal multi-step process to solicit and select organizations interested in becoming a conservation easement holder at the Bass Lake planning unit.
+The process consisted of the following key steps:

 - Organizations were invited to register via the Stewardship Council's Interested Donee Registry and were invited to submit a statement of qualifications (SOQ).
-The Stewardship Council reviewed the SOQs that were submitted to identify organizations that: (a) were determined to be a qualified nonprofit conservation organization; a federal, state or local governmental entity; or, a recognized tribe; (b) appeared to have sufficient financial and organizational capacity relative to the property interest sought within the planning unit; and, (c) appeared to be capable of satisfying the requirements of the Settlement and Stipulation for receiving a donation of fee title or to hold the conservation easement. - Organizations interested in a fee title donation were invited to submit a land stewardship proposal ("LSP" or "proposal") describing their capacity and interest in preserving and enhancing the BPVs.
-Organizations who were invited to submit a LSP were invited to tour the lands of interest with representatives of PG&E and the Stewardship Council. - The LSPs were posted on the Stewardship Council's website. - Organizations demonstrating sufficient capacity and determined by the Stewardship Council to be best-suited to receive a donation of property interest (fee or conservation easement) in particular Watershed Lands within a planning unit are being recommended to PG&E to receive fee title and/or conservation easements.
+The Stewardship Council reviewed the SOQs that were submitted to identify organizations that: (a) were determined to be a qualified nonprofit conservation organization; a federal, state or local governmental entity; or, a recognized tribe; (b) appeared to have sufficient financial and organizational capacity relative to the property interest sought within the planning unit; and, (c) appeared to be capable of satisfying the requirements of the Settlement and Stipulation for receiving a donation of fee title or to hold the conservation easement. - Organizations demonstrating sufficient capacity and determined by the Stewardship Council to be best-suited to receive a donation of property interest (fee or conservation easement) in particular Watershed Lands within a planning unit are being recommended to PG&E to receive fee title and/or conservation easements.